 The resort is usually less crowded than neighbor Vail, especially over the weekends.
 And they give out free chocolate chip cookies at the base at 3pm.
 Free parking is available with in Avon, with shuttles.

-Address: 210 Beaver Creek Plaza, Beaver Creek
+Address: 210 Beaver Creek Plaza, Beaver Creek, CO

 Season: late November-mid April